angular/angular/aio/content/guide/form-validation.md

 {@a template2}

-## Template-driven forms with validation messages in code
+## Template driven forms with validation messages in code

 While the layout is straightforward, there are obvious shortcomings with the way it's handling validation messages: